 Report Email Scams

 - If in doubt, reach out!
-Ask for a second opinion ([email protected]).
-Forward the original text of scam email to [email protected] (include email headers if possible).
+Ask University Information Security (UIS) for a second opinion by forwarding the original email to [email protected].

 Download Handout